Bookmark the FeedLinksContact

 Upgrading a 200Tdi Defender to Td5 dashboard warning lights

-In my quest to make improvements to improve my 200Tdi Defender, I’ve replaced the 80’s looking warning light panel on the dashboard with one from a Td5 model (1999 onwards).
-The later dashboard is more clearly illuminated and personally I just think looks nicer.
+In my quest to make improvements to improve my 200Tdi Defender, I've replaced the 80's looking warning light panel on the dashboard with one from a Td5 model (1999 onwards).
+The later dashboard is more clearly illuminated, doesn't have a bouncy speedo needle and personally I just think it looks nicer.
 For the sake of a few quid and a more or less straight swap it has been a great improvement.

 What you’ll need